fenago/data-science/lab_guides/Lab_1.md

 ### Python Dictionary

-A dictionary contains multiple elements, like a **list**, but each element is organized as a key-value pair.
-A dictionary is not indexed by numbers but by keys.
-So, to access a specific value, you will have to call the item by its corresponding key.
 To define a dictionary in Python, you will use curly brackets, `{}`, and specify the keys and values separated by `:`, as shown here: